IdanHenik/Openshift-Backup-Restore-Workshop/stage2/README.md

       ttl: 720h0m0s #backup-expried time
 ```
 After creating this CR a backup will created schedually by the time-period you mentioned.

 ![workspace](images/scheduled-backup.png)

 ### 2. Creating a scheduled Restore at the passive-cluster

-Unfortunately OADP not able to schedule a restore but don't worry because god created the cronjobs :)
+Unfortunately, OADP isn't equipped to schedule a restore, but don't fret, because good old cron jobs come to the rescue! :)
 2.1 Create a crobjob to restore schedullay the newest backup:
 ```bash
 oc apply -f CronJob.yaml